-Racing shoes are built for speed.
+Competition shoes, (also called racing flats) are built for speed.
 They are lighter and more minimal than training shoes.
 In fact, you can expect to see a form-fitting structure, responsive midsole and a unique lug design.
-Only a few of the best running shoes are dedicated to racing, since the majority of the running audience is not buying to compete.
-Racing shoes also work great for up-tempo running or speed training, especially if you want to break your speed record on the track or trail.
+Only a few of the best running shoes are dedicated to competition, since the majority of the running audience is not buying to compete.
+Competition shoes also work great for up-tempo running or speed training, especially if you want to break your speed record on the track or trail.
 However, its technical features hinder it from being used for casual activities other than sports.
 Its lack of cushioning (most likely to shave off weight for better speed) makes the foot vulnerable to debris; however, the flexibility is welcomed for those who want to pursue a barefoot-like running movement.

 Some of the best running shoes are versatile enough to be used while training and during race day.
 These platforms are usually preferred by seasoned athletes, since they want to familiar feel of the shoe before using it competitively.
 However, running amateurs are beginning to appreciate such versatility, even if they don’t have plans to race in the near future.
 The downside of getting a versatile shoe is that there might be cutbacks in all aspects, like comfort, support, speed and durability.